 Instructions

 - Roughly chop the dried fruits.
-Do not grind as you want the chunky bites in the cake.
+Do not grind, as you want the chunky bites in the cake.
 Also, roughly chop the walnut.
-In a mixing bowl, pour the orange juice along with the chopped dried fruits (NOT THE WALNUT, it will be added later).
+In a mixing bowl, pour the orange juice along with the chopped dried fruits (NOT THE NUTS, it will be added later).
 Mix it around and keep it aside for minimum an hour or overnight.

 - In a big mixing bowl, crack the eggs and whisk it with the brown sugar.
 Then, pour the oil and whisk it again to mix everything.